 BHS E-TREE Frequently Asked Questions (FAQ)

 Now that the school year is underway, the BHS E-tree volunteers would like to welcome our new subscribers and welcome back our long-time subscribers!

 The E-tree, as you know, is a valuable source of information for notices about important school events and activities.
-You may not know that the E-tree is funded by the Berkeley High Parent Teacher Student Association (PTSA) and is operated by two parent volunteer moderators.
+You may not know that the E-tree is funded by the Berkeley High Parent Teacher Student Association (PTSA) and is operated by three parent volunteer moderators.

 Please read, use, and pass on these tips about the BHS E-tree...

 If you wish to respond to an E-tree posting, please do not hit reply but direct your message to the contact person who is listed at the top of the postings.
 This goes for BHS Volunteeer Coordinator Lisa Sibony's calls for volunteers as well.
-Because our primary role is to post the announcements we receive, we won't have answers to the questions you have about a particular announcement.

 Please be careful when you intend to forward an E-tree message to your child or someone else -- oftentimes, our subscribers use REPLY instead of FORWARD, and we must write back to say that the message has not reached its intended recipient.
 (Note: Sometimes we also receive personal messages that subscribers did not intend to share.)